Dominicod/Dominicod/README.md

 # Hey y'all!
 My name is Dominic O'Donnell;

 I am a driven Software Developer, characterized by my outgoing personality and love for learning.
-I thrive on problem-solving and find fulfillment in bringing brightness to people's lives.
+I thrive on problem-solving and find enjoyment in helping others.
 It is this sense of purpose that draws me to the software industry, where I am constantly able to embody these values.

 I possess expertise in building robust, scalable, and maintainable back-end web applications, particularly with C#.NET.
-My enthusiasm for collaborative work finds a match in Agile environments, although I can acclimate to various work settings to deliver tangible results with efficiency.
+My enthusiasm for collaborative work finds a match in Agile environments, although I can acclimate to various work settings to deliver results with efficiency.

 My previous experience in the restaurant industry has equipped me with the confidence to interact effectively with individuals from all walks of life.
-I enjoy meeting new people and forging strong, lasting relationships with them.
+I enjoy meeting new people and creating long lasting relationships with them.
 One of my greatest strengths is my ability to work collaboratively in a team-oriented setup, as I find immense value in receiving input from others.
-I firmly believe that anything is achievable with a collective effort.
-You can find me on [Linked-In][3].
+I firmly believe that anything is achievable with a collective effort.You can find me on [Linked-In][3].

 ## &#x1f4c8; GitHub Stats